Charise Castro Smith: Playwright career

 In 2008, Castro Smith's first play Estrella Cruz [The Junkyard Queen] was produced at the Yale Cabaret, and was later produced at the Ars Nova ANT Fest in New York City and at the Halcyon Theater in Chicago.
 The play is a Cuban-American twist of a Greek myth of the goddess Persephone set in the 21st century.

 In 2011, Smith's play Boomcracklefly was produced at the Milgaro Theater in Portland, Oregon.

 In 2014, her play The Hunchback of Seville was produced by the Washington Ensemble Theatre in Seattle.
 Acclaimed as a "gleefully revisionist riff on rampaging colonialism," The Hunchback of Seville was inspired by Smith's interest in how Americans handle the history of Columbus and the massacres that resulted from his actions.
 The complex character of Queen Isabella stems from Smith's own desire to play Richard III in Shakespeare's Richard III.

 Smith's most produced work, Feathers and Teeth, was featured at the Goodman Theater's New Stage Festival (2013-2014).
 Inspired by Hamlet, 1970s horror films, and Jon Ronson's book The Psychopath Test: A Journey Through the Madness Industry, Feathers and Teeth centers on a 13-year-old girl who loses her mom and thinks her new step-mother is a demon.
 As with Smith's other plays, Feathers and Teeth features a complex, "crazy" female lead in an eccentric and comedic play.
 Ultimately, Smith's goal was to use horror as a way to help others understand the human experience of obsession and fear.
 The play was later produced at Artists Repertory Theatre in Portland, Oregon.

 In 2017 Castro Smith's work El Huracán, featured at the DNA New Work Series at La Jolla Playhouse, is described as loosely connected to the ideas of Shakespeare's The Tempest.
+It premiered in 2018 at Yale Repertory Theatre, starring Jennifer Paredes, Maria-Christina Oliveras, and directed by Laurie Woolery.

 Television career

 In 2015, Castro Smith made her television writing debut with the Lifetime series Devious Maids.
 In 2016 she served as both a writer and producer on the Fox television series The Exorcist, as well as writer and co-executive producer of the ABC pilot The Death of Sofia Valdez.
 In 2018 she went on to serve as writer and supervising producer for the Netflix series The Haunting of Hill House.
 And in 2019, Castro Smith wrote and co-executive produced the Starz series Sweetbitter.

+In February 2024 it was announced that Academy award nominee America Ferrera would star in and executive produce an Amazon Prime Video series based on the Katz' 1990 book Naked by the Window: The Fatal Marriage of Carl Andre and Ana Mendieta.
+The series will be scripted by Castro Smith and co-executive produced by Amazon MGM Studios and Plan B Entertainment.